 Carpeting comes in a variety of textures and color but regardless of the style, it is always more difficult to apply than other flooring choices.
 Miniature carpet is expensive and easily damaged if cut wrong.
 You only get one chance to cut it right because most miniature carpeting comes in one sheet per package and are only large enough for one room.

-Depending on the backing of your carpet choice, you can adhere it with double sided carpet tape, spray adhesive or a thin and even coat of tacky glue.
+Depending on the backing of your carpet choice, you can adhere it to your floors, with double sided carpet tape, spray adhesive or a thin and even coat of tacky glue.
 Be careful you do not use too much glue.
-If glue bleeds through your carpet or causes a colorfast reaction, it will be ruined.
+If glue bleeds through your carpet or causes a colorfast reaction, it will be ruined permanently.

 You do not have to use miniature carpet on your floors to have carpet.
-There are many economical fabrics available at the fabric store that will give you the look of carpet.
+There are many economical fabrics available, at fabric or craft stores, that will give you the look of carpet.
 You must make a template of your room to trace onto your fabric, just like you would with carpet.